leonkuperman/llm_demo_news/README.md

 LLM Demo News is a demonstration project showcasing the integration of financial news sentiment analysis using a Large Language Model (LLM).
 This project fetches market-related news articles, classifies their sentiment (positive, negative, neutral), and categorizes them by industry (e.g., Technology, Healthcare, etc.).
 It includes a backend powered by FastAPI and a React-based frontend for real-time visualization.

+You will need access to an LLM, like open AI and a free finnhub API token, which you can get here: https://finnhub.io/

 ### Features
 - News Fetching: Retrieves market news from Finnhub.
 - Sentiment Analysis: Uses an LLM to classify article sentiment from -5 (negative) to 5 (positive).